Edwards-R/redlist_docs/docs/rulings.md

 ### Observed
 This criterion is ineligible for use in this assessment as it requires exact census data, which is not present for any assessed taxa.

+> Supplementary note: It was discussed whether it would be possible to use census-style data for *Osmia xanthomelana*.
+This taxon is known from two locations, only one of which is currently known to be active, and has been surveyed over the past 10 years to various extents.
+Upon discussion with the current surveyor as well as others in the area, unsurveyed (though small) populations were identified.
+Additionally, the survey method is unsuitable for inclusion as 'census' data as the completeness of the survey does not meet Red List 'standard'.
+Given these findings, the ruling of 'no use of `Observed` data' stands.

 ```
 G 3.1
 - Population size based on a census of all known mature individuals of the taxon.